nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 The given criterion is invalid.

     * 2a1.
-KnottyPlanner shows an error message.
+KnottyPlanners shows an error message.

       Use case resumes at step 2.

 * 2b.
 There are no contacts that matches the name.

     * 2ba1.
-KnottyPlanner shows an empty list.
+KnottyPlanners shows an empty list.

   Use case ends.